lmweber/PrinciplesSTA/introduction.Rmd

 For readers who are new to R and Bioconductor, additional useful resources include:

-- The [Orchestrating Single-Cell Analysis with Bioconductor](https://osca.bioconductor.org/) (OSCA) textbook, which contains additional details on the analysis steps described here in the context of single-cell RNA sequencing instead of ST, as well as additional introductory chapters on R and Bioconductor
+- The [Orchestrating Single-Cell Analysis with Bioconductor (OSCA)](https://osca.bioconductor.org/) textbook, which contains additional details on the analysis steps described here in the context of single-cell RNA sequencing instead of ST data, as well as additional introductory chapters on R and Bioconductor

 - The [R for Data Science](https://r4ds.had.co.nz/) online textbook provides an excellent introduction to R